fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Overview.md

 A TSL model is a file in JSON format.
 TSL files are the digitized expressions of physical entities, such as sensors, vehicle-mounted devices, buildings and factories.
 A TSL file describes an entity in three dimensions: property \(what the entity is\), service \(what the entity can do\), and event \(what event information the entity reports\).
 Defining these three dimensions is to define the product features.

 Therefore, the feature types of a product are Properties, Services and Events.
-You can define these three types of features in the console or by using APIs.
+You can define these three types of features in the console.

 |Feature type|Description|
 |:-----------|:----------|